LUISS Guido Carli

 Head of WP5 Future of Europe reforms

 Sergio Fabbrini is Professor, Jean Monnet Chair and Director of the LUISS Political Science Department.
+He is the Pierre Keller visiting professor in the Kennedy School of Government, Harvard University (2019-20).
 He was the founding Director of LUISS School of Government (2010-18).
 He is a leading scholar in the field of comparative politics, and his analysis of the EU and the US in a comparative framework has had a significant impact, particularly through his model on ‘compound democracies’.
 His research has also contributed to an unprecedented model for understanding political leadership in contemporary governmental systems.
 His publications include Europe’s Future: Decoupling and Reforming (Cambridge University Press 2019), Which European Union?
 Europe After the Euro Crisis (Cambridge University Press 2015) and Compound Democracies: Why the United States and Europe Are Becoming Similar (Oxford University Press, 2010).

 Professor of Comparative and International Politics